 Neck pain is something we often see in our clinics.
 Many times this neck pain is not caused by injury, but by general muscle tightness and stiffness, whether from time spent on the computer, looking down at a phone or sleeping in a way that puts more strain on your neck.

-Choosing a Pillow:
+How to Choose a Pillow:

 How you like to sleep will greatly impact the type of support that your neck needs to be in the correct position.
-The most important factor is finding a pillow that keeps your neck in proper alignment as you will be spending an extended amount of time in that position.
+The most important factor is choosing a pillow that keeps your neck in proper alignment as you will be spending an extended amount of time in that position.